mui/material-ui/docs/pages/blog/mui-x-v7.md

 ### Column resizing on the community plan

-As our commercial offerings expand, we're pleased to also enhance our community plan by integrating features previously exclusive to commercial users.
+As MUI X commercial offerings continue to expand, we're pleased to enhance the community plan by integrating features previously exclusive to commercial users.

-[Column resizing](https://next.mui.com/x/react-data-grid/column-dimensions/#resizing) and [auto-sizing](https://mui.com/x/react-data-grid/column-dimensions/#autosizing), which were once Pro features, are now available to all users at no cost.
+[Column resizing](https://mui.com/x/react-data-grid/column-dimensions/#resizing) and [auto-sizing](https://mui.com/x/react-data-grid/column-dimensions/#autosizing), which were once Pro features, are now available to all users at no cost.
 This transition reflects our commitment to providing an exceptional user experience across the board, and aims to make the free components stand out more in the open-source space.

 ### Sticky headers and improved scrolling performance